ZoeLeBlanc/is310-computing-humanities-spring-2024/_pages/dataset-creation.md

 author_profile: false
 ---

 This week, we discussed infrastructures, scale, representation and different barriers to the availability and accessibility of humanities data.
-Today, you will be working together in a hands on activity to practically explore some of these gaps and
+Today, you will be working together on a hands on activity to practically explore some of these gaps and frictions by going through process of creating your own humanities dataset.

 ## Group Activity

-Your goal for this project is to work in groups of around 4, create a group Google Doc named Dataset Curation - [Group #] and share it with the class Slack channel.
+Working in groups of around 4, create a group Google Doc named Dataset Curation - [Group #] and share it with the class Slack channel.

-Your goal for this assignment is to work together to create a new dataset that is capable of addressing a concrete problem of
+Your goal for this assignment is to collaboratively create a new dataset

 ### Defining the shape of your data